Financial Accountability Return Guide

 4. Management of Surplus Funds

-ECE grant surplus funding may need to be returned to the department.
+DoE ECE grant surplus funding may need to be returned to the department.

-Surplus funds cannot be transferred to other service providers, in between services or across funded programs; unless it is permitted specifically in the program guidelines.
+DoE ECE surplus funds cannot be transferred to other service providers, in between services or across funded programs; unless it is permitted specifically in the program guidelines.

 Recovery of Funds